23 School Britannia

 ‘Please, Sir, I can’t any more,’ he pleaded, ‘I’ve eaten all my souvenir rock.’

 Some of the children needed help in writing more diplomatically what they wanted to say .
+One class were asked to write a piece about someone they knew from a tongue in cheek method.
+One boy wrote instead from a foot in mouth approach.

 One school was located in an area called Worlds End, a pocket of poverty, little worried about being tidy and well-behaved enough for its trendier cousin, Chelsea.